Pseud0-space/PySQL/README.md

+# PySQL
 This project comprises of 5431 lines of source code and 'Images' folder containing all the required Images for the application

-1) A file named as "MySQL_Password.txt" containing the MySQL root password
+1. A file named as "MySQL_Password.txt" containing the MySQL root password
-2) A file named as "MySQL_DB.txt" containing the name of MySQL Database used
+2. A file named as "MySQL_DB.txt" containing the name of MySQL Database used

-Python imports -
+# Python imports -

-1) PyQt5
+- PyQt5
-2) mysql-connector
+- mysql-connector
-3) cryptography
+- cryptography
-4) base64
+- base64
-5) os
+- os
-6) sys
+- sys

+# Table and Backend Info
 for the mysql backend it requires 6 tables here is the description of all tables used:- table:- feeinfo +------------+-------------+------+-----+---------+-------+